PRACTICE DIRECTION 22 – STATEMENTS OF TRUTH

 1.6 Where the form to be used includes a jurat for the content to be verified by an affidavit then a statement of truth is not required in addition.

-2.1 The form of the statement of truth verifying a statement of case, a response, an application notice or a notice of objections should be as follows:
+2.1 The form of the statement of truth verifying a statement of case, a response, an application notice, a certificate of reasons or a notice of objections should be as follows:

 ‘[I believe][the (claimant or as may be) believes] that the facts stated in this [name document being verified] are true.
-I understand that proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.’
+I understand] [The (claimant or as may be) understands that proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.’

 2.2 The form of the statement of truth verifying a witness statement should be as follows (and provided in the language of the witness statement):